 TGbe editor: Please update the 1st paragraph in this subclause as follows:

 A non-AP MLD may use the power states of its affiliated non-AP STAs (see 35.3.12 (Multi-link power management)) to dynamically change the link(s) on which it operates.
+An example of link transition operation by a signal radio non-AP MLD using power states is shown in AF.8.2 (Example of per-link power-save operation).

 Figure 35-15 (Example of link transition operation by a single radio non-AP MLD using power states) provides an illustration of operation of a single radio non-AP MLD with default mapping (all TIDs mapped to all setup links), where the non-AP MLD transitions from operating on link 1 with non-AP STA 1 to operating on link 2 with non-AP STA 2, where both non-AP STA 1 and non-AP STA 2 are affiliated with the non-AP MLD.

 TGbe editor: After the above updates have been performed, please move the following from this subclause